Empower App Review: The Budgeting App That Does It All

 How Much Does Empower Cost?

-New users can try out the Empower app free for 30 days.
-After that, you’ll pay $8 a month for access to all of the app’s features, including autosave, smart recommendations, and live coaching.
+New users can try out the Empower app free for 14 days.
+After that, you’ll pay $8 a month for access to all of the app’s features, including autosave, and smart recommendations.

 Alternatives to Empower